Where Are They Now: The Men of “I Love New York 1 & 2”

 After ILNY he dated New York’s spitting adversary Pumkin, and then appeared on “I Love Money.”
-After being eliminated on the fourth episode, he vowed off doing anymore VH1 reality television shows, did some stand-up, and started his own Youtube channel were he gave out sexual advice and answered viewers’ questions.
+After being eliminated on the fourth episode, he vowed off doing anymore VH1 reality television shows and went into stand-up.

 Joshua Gallander had an instant connection with New York, was favored by her mother, and became friends with fellow contestants Real and Chance.
 Besides the constant beef he had with Tango, this South Florida native continued with his pursuit for New York, until he hit the final four and was eliminated.

 After ILNY he came in second on “I Love Money,” losing out to Hoopz.
 He went back to work at his family owned pawn shop, and continued to be in the spotlight, with his friendship with Trick Daddy, the Marleys, and other people in the music industry.
 He’s still friends with Hoopz, Chance, and Real, and recently was lucky enough to be front row at 2012 NBA Miami Championship game.

 Real and Chance

 These two brothers came on the show together and almost won New York’s heart, until Real (Ahmad Givens) was eliminated in the final third position and Chance (Kamal Givens) came up as runner up.